 If your indoor cat is recently experiencing the outdoors, even for a short period of time, most likely it wants to get out at night.
 The same for indoor/outdoor cats that want to be outside at night.

 What to do?

 As letting the cat out at night is not safe and it’s not recommended, the golden rule is keeping the cat as active as possible during daytime.
 This will reduce the cat energy so it won’t have as much desire to be out when getting dark.
-If your backyard is well protected and your cat is not a wild type a good choice is installing a cat door for your kitty.
+If your backyard is well protected and your cat is not the wild type, a good choice is installing an automatic cat door for your kitty.

 Medical conditions, behavioral issues & others

 Unlike seeking-attention vocalization, a medical condition or any other serious behavioral issue must be addressed to relief your cat from pain or emotional distress.
 Cats meow more often and during nighttime when they experience pain, cognitive dysfunction, anxiety, or any other medical or behavior condition.
 The older the cat, the most likely the meowing is due to a medical issue.
 Start paying attention if your cat is over 6 years age.

 A medical condition could be the cause of a cat to feel pain, excessive hunger, thirst and restlessness.
 Conditions such as hyperthyroidism and kidney disease could cause the cat to vocalize much more at night.
 Diabetes could cause the cat to be hungry and thirsty much more.